Branching Plugin

 sites = nb.dcim.sites.all()

-Waiting for Branch Status
+Waiting for a Branch to be Ready

 pip install tenacity